 Taking an Agile Approach to Talent Processes

 Just as markets change, so do employee needs.
-Same for customer and shareholder expectations.
-Employment laws and regulations.
-International business standards.
-Media attention to issues like diversity, inclusion, and pay equity.
+The same for customer and shareholder expectations.
+Employment laws and regulations, international business standards.
+Media attention for issues like diversity, inclusion, and pay equity.

 The challenge of building and managing a modern workforce has, in a sense, crept up on businesses.
 Demographic shifts—notably, multiple generations of workers and the impending retirement of baby boomers—seem to have caught us all unprepared.
-And coupled with the lowest unemployment rate in nearly two decades, the move to digital business, and growth in global markets, what we have is a nexus of drivers creating dramatic shifts in talent management, including
+And coupled with the move to digital business, and growth in global markets, what we have is a nexus of drivers creating dramatic shifts in talent management, including

 - Increasing use of contingent labor and internal mobility as solutions for talent acquisition

 - Adoption of continuous learning and rising employee expectations for career development